 For example, if you really wanted to live in Paddington but couldn’t afford the price of houses in there look at the next suburb along using the tools on Realestate.com.au.

-Another low-fi way of doing this that I have done in the past is just using Google maps and looking at the other suburbs in the surrounding suburbs.
+In the past I just used Google maps and looked at the other houses in the surrounding suburbs.

 Median Property Price

-Remember this isn’t always a super accurate calculation, the median house price is the halfway point of all the houses or potentially units sold, using the sold price over a set amount of time, like each month, year, decade.
+But remember median house price isn’t always a super accurate calculation.
+The median house price is the halfway point of all the houses or potentially units sold, using the sold price over a set amount of time, like each month, year or decade.

-Check out Property Value, by Corelogic.
-This gives you lots of valuable data about the suburb you’re looking at buying in, including.
+Another tool you can use is Property Value, by Corelogic.
+This gives you lots of valuable data about the suburb you’re looking at buying in, including:

 Overextending means getting a loan bigger than what you can actually afford.

-While the interest rates are low, you might be able to borrow much more than you could have a few years ago when they were higher – but is this a good or a bad thing?
+While the interest rates are low, you might be able to borrow much more than you could have done a few years ago when they were higher, but is this a wise thing to do?

-Waaaaayyy back in 2009-2010 I was on my way to becoming a property mogul (in my own head).
-I had bought my second property, a small unit on Newton Street in Alexandria which I was planning on renovating and flipping for a massive profit… well, so I thought.
+Waaaaayyy back in 2009 I was on my way to becoming a property mogul (in my own head).
+I had bought my second property, a small unit on Newton Street in Alexandria which I was planning on renovating and flipping for a massive profit—or so I thought…

-Now while I maintained my repayments (using borrowed money and cash advance on my credit card) I ultimately had to sell my second property quickly to get myself out of getting into more and more debt, and I walked away having made no profit from the entire exercise – plus I risked losing my other property in the process.
+I used borrowed money and cash advance on my credit card to maintain my repayments.
+But ultimately, I had to sell my second property quickly to stop myself from getting into more and more debt.
+Not only did I make zero profit from this purchase but I risked losing my other property as well.

-As a general rule of thumb, we look at 5 to 6 times annual income, or up to 30-40% of your income that can go towards your repayments and housing costs.
-For more details on this check out our First Home Buyers guide, which goes into detail a bit more on this topic including:
+As a general rule of thumb, 5 to 6 times or up to 30-40% of your income.
+For more details on this check out our First Home Buyers guide.

 Getting your loan rejected is much more common today than it was a few years ago when I was getting a home.